polla-fattah/nnott/tutorial/concepts/backend.md

 ---
-title: Backend
+title: Backend & Device Utilities
 ---

-# Backend & Device Utilities

 The sandbox abstracts CPU and GPU execution through a lightweight backend layer so the same code can run on either NumPy or CuPy.
 Understanding this layer helps you debug device issues and write backend-agnostic modules.